dvdsmpsn/Scroll-Up-Menu/README.md

 $('#top').scrollUpMenu();
 ````

-This assumes that the header is contained in a `#top` selector.
+This example assumes that the header is contained in a `#top` selector.

 [Fork me on Github](https://github.com/dvdsmpsn/Scroll-Up-Menu).